atsansone/docs-assignments/technical-writer/assignment.md

 The last two results in the preceeding response might have an issue.
 If no Pod displays a phase other than `Running`,

-To learn more about how to debug a Pod, consult [Debugging Pods][k8s-debug-Pods] in the Kubernetes documentation.
+:blue_book: To learn more about how to debug a Pod, consult [Debugging Pods][k8s-debug-Pods].

 ## Find Out Why the Pod Doesn't Work

-With the misbehaving Pod or Pods identified, you can check each one for possible issues.
+With the misbehaving Pods identified, check each one for issues.
-To check a Pod, ask for a description of that Pod with the `kubectl describe Pod` command.
+To check a Pod's status, run the `kubectl describe pod` command.
-This command returns the details of the Pod and its related resources like containers and storage volumes.
+This command returns the details of the Pod and its related resources.
 It also returns the latest events that occurred with those resources.

 ### Example of kubectl describe Pod